billpatrianakos/sploder/README.md

 Given a file, bucket name, and optional bucket path Sploder will upload the file to the bucket and path within the bucket specified and return the URL of your file.

 Example:
-`sploder upload ~/Documents/myfile.pdf myBucket pdfs/2013`
+`sploder --upload myBucket ~/Documents/myfile.pdf pdfs/2013`